-Families that there are different types of committed, stable relationships. how these relationships might contribute to human happiness and their importance for bringing up children What marriage is, including their legal status - for example, that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony? why marriage is an important relationship choice for many couples and why it must be freely entered into the characteristics and legal status of other types of long-term relationships the roles and responsibilities of parents with respect to raising children, including the characteristics of successful parenting. how to determine whether other children, adults or sources of information are trustworthy, judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships), how to seek help or advice, including reporting concerns about others, if needed Respectful relationships, the characteristics of positive and healthy friendships, in all contexts including online, such as:
+Families that there are different types of committed, stable relationships. how these relationships might contribute to human happiness and their importance for bringing up children What marriage is, including their legal status - for example, that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony? why marriage is an important relationship choice for many couples and why it must be freely entered into the characteristics and legal status of other types of long-term relationships the roles and responsibilities of parents with respect to raising children, including the characteristics of successful parenting. how to determine whether other children, adults or sources of information are trustworthy, judge when a family, friend, intimate or other relationship is unsafe how to determine whether other children, adults or sources of information are Respectful relationships, the characteristics of positive and healthy friendships, in all contexts including online, such as: